Pylons/deform/docs/widget.rst

 ---------------------------------

-Some widgets require external resources to work properly (such as CSS and Javascript files).
+Some widgets require external resources to work properly (such as CSS and JavaScript files).
 Deform provides mechanisms that will allow you to determine *which* resources are required by a particular form rendering, so that your application may include them in the HEAD of the page which includes the rendered form.